espnet/espnet/README.md

 ### SE results
 <details><summary>expand</summary><div>

-We list results from three different models on WSJ0-2mix, which is one the most widely used benchmark dateset for speech separation.
+We list results from three different models on WSJ0-2mix, which is one the most widely used benchmark dataset for speech separation.

 |Model|STOI|SAR|SDR|SIR|
 |---|---|---|---|---|